Sincllaire/TV-Show-Tracker/README.md

 Usage Guide
 -------------

--Register: Go to the Register page and create a new account.
+Register: Go to the Register page and create a new account.

--Login: After registering, log in to access your tracker.
+Login: After registering, log in to access your tracker.

--View Shows: Visit the Available Shows page to see a list of shows you can track.
+View Shows: Visit the Available Shows page to see a list of shows you can track.

--Add Shows: Add shows to your tracker by clicking "Add to Tracker" on the Available Shows page.
+Add Shows: Add shows to your tracker by clicking "Add to Tracker" on the Available Shows page.

--Update Shows: On your Tracker page, update the status (Plan to Watch, Currently Watching, Finished Watching) and rate shows from 1-5.
+Update Shows: On your Tracker page, update the status (Plan to Watch, Currently Watching, Finished Watching) and rate shows from 1-5.

 Project Structure
 -------------------